Yujia-Yan/Transkun/README.md

 In V2, as demonstrated in the ISMIR 2024 paper, the changes from V1 are:
 1. the model architecture is replaced with a transformer
 2. The Score module is simplified with Scaled Inner Product Interval Scaling.
 The noise score is now zero tensor for compatibility with V1.
-3. Segmentwise processing now handles incomplete events for a longer duration
+3. Segmentwise processing now handles incomplete events with a longer duration

 ## Basic Usage